 In this study, we analyse how maximum consumption, metabolism and growth rate of fish scale intra-specifically with mass and temperature.
 We performed a systematic literature review by searching the Web of Science Core Collection to compile datasets on individual growth, maximum consumption and metabolic rates of fish from experiments in which the effect of fish body mass is replicated across multiple temperatures within species.
 We then fit hierarchical Bayesian models to estimate general intraspecific scaling parameters while accounting for variation between species.
-For consumption rates, we also fit polynomial models to a subset of the data to characterize the unimodal temperature dependence.
-We find that the temperature dependence of growth, consumption and metabolism at below peak temperatures is close to average intraspecific predictions (activation energies approximately 0.65 eV), whereas the mass exponent of maximum consumption is smaller than the predicted 3/4.
+For consumption rates, we also fit polynomial models to a subset of the data to characterize the unimodal temperature dependence seen in data.
+We find that the temperature dependence of growth, consumption and metabolism at below peak temperatures is close to average intraspecific predictions (activation energies approximately 0.65 eV), whereas the mass exponents are larger and smaller than ¾ for metabolism and maximum consumption, respectively.
 Over the full temperature range, consumption rates are unimodal, suggesting declines in optimum (peak) growth temperatures with body mass.
 Using an independent data set, we demonstrate that optimum growth temperatures indeed decline with body mass.

 Results

-Below peak temperatures
+We identified that within species of fish, metabolic rates increase faster with body mass than maximum consumption rates, and neither of the rates conform to the commonly assumed predicted 3/4 scaling with body mass (Fig. 2-3).
+When combined with a peak in consumption rates over temperature, simple growth models predict a decrease in optimal growth temperature with body size (Fig. 4).
+The prediction of declining optimal growth temperatures with size is further corroborated by our analysis of experimental growth rate data, where we find that within species, the optimum growth temperature declines with body size by 0.31℃ per unit increase in the natural log of relative body mass (Fig. 5).
+Below we present the underlying results in more detail.